oscariotes/Etch-a-Sketch/README.md

 Browser version of sketchpad and Etch-A-Sketch.
-Implementation should be simple enough for beginners, who wanted to learn javascript.
+Implementation is simple enough for beginners, who wanted to learn javascript.
+Added basic UI, though not too fancy.